 Editorial and Ethics Policies

-Journal of Ideas in Health follows double-blind peer review process.
-All authors, reviewers and editors in JIDHealth are expected to follow the highest ethical standards while conducting research, submitting papers and throughout the peer-review process.
+Journal of Ideas in Health is an international journal follows double-blind peer review process.
+All authors, reviewers and editors in JIDHealth are expected to follow the highest ethical standards while conducting research, submitting manuscripts and throughout the peer-review process.
 Cheif-in-Edior, editors and publisher of the journal of Ideas in Health believe that with full respect to ethical guidelines the quality of the journal would be guaranteed.

 Duplicate and Prior Publication

-According to the APA code of ethics (APA Publication Manual, 2010), authors should not attempt duplicate publications, otherwise a status of violation is considered and will lead to prompt rejection of the submitted manuscript.
+According to the APA code of ethics (APA Publication Manual, 2010), authors should not attempt duplicate publications, and should submit an original works that represent their owns’ contributions and have not been copied or plagiarized in whole or in part from other works, otherwise a status of violation is considered and will lead to prompt rejection of the submitted manuscript.
 If the editor was not aware of the violations and the article has already been published, then the article might warrant retraction with or without the author’s explanation or approval.
+The journal should be informed of manuscripts that have been submitted to another journal for evaluation and rejected for publication.
+The submission of previous reviewer reports will expedite the evaluation process.